Saturday, July 31, 2021

 Walking out the gate to the southeast, the first thing you see are the corrals and building where the butchering is done.
 There is absolutely no grass in this area either and the smell is overpowering.
 This is a large corral area as hundreds of animals are kept there at any given time.
 It’s almost spring so there are fewer hogs waiting to be slaughtered now that the summer months are approaching and beef will be the main meat source.
 The animals are brought to Amanda “on the hoof” because it’s cheaper than paying a contractor to transport the meat.
 You are surprised to see chickens and ducks running loose.
 No, Fort Amanda was not the most pleasant place to live but it was home for the time being.

 The answer, they didn't.
-Unfortunately things weren't quite as festive for the men at Fort Amanda that year or at the other forts along the Auglaize River.
+Unfortunately things weren't quite as festive for the men at Fort Amanda that year or at the other forts along the Auglaize River for that matter.
 The week before, a measles epidemic struck Fort Amanda with a vengeance.
-The company had just returned from Fort Winchester and because of the large numbers of sick men there, some of Hosbrook's company apparently caught the disease while they were there and brought it back to Amanda with them.
+The company had just returned from Fort Winchester and because of the large numbers of sick men there, some of Hosbrook's company apparently contacted the disease while they were there and brought it back to Amanda with them.
 Many of the men, including Schillinger, were complaining of flu like symptoms (diarrhea ad stomach cramps).

 On July 4th: Schillinger wrote "Our men many of them sick prevented us from Celebrating the Day in the usual way" Schillinger wrote in his journal that at one point less than a dozen men of his company were fit for duty.
 So many of the men were sick with the measles in 1813 it was decided to cancel any kind of celebrations.
 It must have been a very depressing place.
 That didn't stop Captain Benaugh, the forts Forage Master .
 He took a horse and rode to St. Marys so he could join in the festivities there.